-Particulars Applicable NAV where the application is received upto 3:00 p.m. on a day and funds are available for utilization before the cut-off time where the application is received after 3:00 p.m. on a day and funds are available for utilization on the same day =
+Particulars Applicable NAV where the application is received upto 3:00 p.m. on closing NAV of the day on which a day and funds are available for utilization before the application is received the cut-off time where the application is received after 3:00 p.m. closing NAV of the next business on a day and funds are available for utilization on day the same day

 The Mutual Fund shall calculate NAV for each calendar day in respect of the Scheme/Plan.
 Valid applications for 'switch-out' shall be treated as applications for Redemption and valid applications for 'switch-in' shall be treated as applications for Purchase, and the provisions of the Cut-off time, purchase/redemption price, minimum amounts for Purchase/Redemption and the Applicable NAV as applicable to Purchase and Redemption, as mentioned in above paragraph, shall be applied respectively to the 'switch-in' and 'switch-out' applications.